 When a good friend, Professor Pete, asked me how it was going, I said, "I can't decide.
 I've seen seven of the top private schools, and not one has inspired me."
 Pete suggested I check out Voice, a small performing arts school in the distillery district not far from my home.
 Although I didn't see how an arts school could help get my daughter into a good university, I agreed to go because I respected Pete's opinion.

 The next week, Pete asked me how it went.

 "Terrible," I said.
 "Within five minutes of visiting the school, Issy and I both decided on Voice because it felt right."

-“It’s terrible because the school failed on every one my criteria.
-The teaching was average, the sports facilities were poor, and yet we chose the school because it felt right.
-Does that make me a bad parent?”
+"It's terrible because the school failed on every one of my crieria.
+The teaching was average, sports facilities were poor.
+And yet we chose it because it felt right.
+Does that make me a bad parent?"

 "No, Michael," Pete said.
 "Don't be so hard on yourself.
 Most of our decisions are made unconsciously."

 Your Rational Mind Can Fabricate Reasons for Your Decision

 Because Pete is a professor of neuroscience, he cited a study as proof.
 In the study, subjects were given a puzzle to solve, and by monitoring their brain activity with an EEG, the scientists were able to show that the puzzle was actually solved eight seconds before the subjects were conscious of solving it.